-- Figure symbols are entered after their associated note symbols.
-They only work in the first (lowest) voice of the first (lowest) staff of a system.
-Enter the characters as they would appear from top to bottom, e.g 64 (6 over 4), or 642 (6 over 4 over 2). - Accidentals that modify a number must be entered before the number.
-Notice that the characters that signify accidentals are different here than for notes: flats are written as (minus), sharps as #, and naturals as n.
-For example, sharp third is #3 (or simply #, in the standard shorthand), six (over) flat five is 6-5, and sharp six (over) 4 is #64. - PMX positions all the figures for each system below the lowest staff of that system, with their tops aligned, and just low enough to clear the lowest beam, notehead, or stem that could interfere.
-If you want a figure to align horizontally in the second tier, insert as placeholder an (underscore) for the top tier, before the one you want to go on the second tier (cf. bar 16 of Fig. B.29). - Sometimes you may need to enter a figure when there's no bass note sounding.
-To do this, precede the figure symbol with three additional characters x[n][m].
-Here n is a single-digit repeat count, and m is a single-digit duration time value, i.e., 0,2,4,8,1 or 3).
+- If you want a figure symbol to align horizontally in the second tier, insert a '' (underscore) as placeholder for the top tier, before the one you want to go on the second tier (cf the sharp in bar 16 of Fig. B.29). - Sometimes you may need to enter a figure when there's no bass note sounding.
+To do this, precede the figure symbol with three additional characters, x[n][m].
+Here n is a single-digit repeat count, and m is a single-digit duration time value, i.e., 0,2,4,8,1 or 3.
 This will offset the figure from the associated note by the specified duration value.
-For example, if the lowest voice contained c03 x3465, there would be a whole-note c, and 3 quarter notes later a figure 65 below the staff (cf. Fig. B.29, bars 2, 4, 6, 8, 10 and 14). - There is also a continuation symbol, viz. a 0 (zero) followed immediately by an unsigned number.
-This produces a horizontal line under the bass note, starting just to the left and extending to the right by the given number (the unit is a \noteskip) (cf. Fig. B.29, bars 9, 11, 16 and 17).
-The height and length of the line are set by the current note's level and \noteskip respectively 34.
+For example, if the lowest voice contained color x3465, there would be a whole-note c, and 3 quarter notes later a figure 65 below the staff (cf. Fig. B.29, bars 2, 4, 6, 8, 10 and 14). - There is also a continuation symbol, viz. a 0 (zero) followed immediately by an unsigned number.
+This produces a horizontal line under the bass note, starting just to the left and extending to the right by the given number of \noteskip's (cf. Fig. B.29, bars 9, 11, 16 and 17).
+The height and length of the line are set by the current note's level and \noteskip respectively 51.
 These can be mixed in with other figures to produce vertical stacks.
 If another figure follows in the same symbol, use: as a separator.
 For example, a continuation line over a 3 would be coded as 01:3.